st-user/zerodep-web-push-java/README.md

 (To build from source, JDK 9+)

+## Installation

+TBD

+Now the author is preparing the repositories on Github and Maven central.

 ## Third-party libraries

 In order to implement the complete Web Push functionality with this library, at least the following